How to Prepare for Colorado’s Psychedelic Therapy Training

 2. Safety and Risk Awareness

-3. Preparation and Integration
+3. Planning and Coalescence

 4. Professional Conduct